A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Implementation Aspects

 \subsection{Closest Points and Computational Domain Setup}

-The method of computing closest points, and its cost, will depend on the underlying surface representation.
-In Appendix~\ref{sec:cp_computation}, we discuss the computation of closest points for some popular representations, including parameterized surfaces, triangulated surfaces, point clouds, signed-distance functions, and more general level-set functions (i.e., implicit surfaces).
+The method of computing closest points, and its cost, will depend on the underlying manifold representation.
+In Appendix~\ref{sec:cp_computation}, we discuss the computation of closest points for some popular representations, including parameterized manifolds, triangulated surfaces, point clouds, signed-distance functions, and more general level-set functions (i.e., implicit manifolds).

 To solve PDEs with CPM, the first step is to construct the computational domain $\Omega(\S)$ around $\S$.
-The simplest procedure \cite{Ruuth2008} involves constructing a grid in a bounding box surrounding $\S$, then computing $\cp_{\S}$ for each grid point, and finally using only grid points with $\|\x_i - \cp_{\S}(\x_i) \| < r_{\Omega(\S)}$ to set up the linear system.
-This procedure is inefficient as discussed in Section~\ref{sec:cpm-related-works-efficiency}.

 We use a breadth-first search (BFS) procedure to only compute $\cp_{\S}$ near $\Omega(\S)$.
-Memory for the sparse-grid structure is only allocated as needed during the BFS.
-The BFS can be started from any grid point $\x_0$ within $r_{\Omega(\S)}$ distance to the surface.
+We adopt a sparse-grid data structure and allocate memory for it only as needed during the BFS.
+The BFS can be started from any grid point $\x_0$ within $r_{\Omega(\S)}$ distance to the manifold.
 The BFS for $\Omega(\S)$ construction is detailed in Algorithm~\ref{alg:BFS}.
 A similar BFS to Algorithm~\ref{alg:BFS} is used to construct $\Omega(\C)$ around $\C$.
+The use of a BFS could fail if $\S$ is composed of disjoint pieces.
+However, PDEs are only solved on a single, connected manifold throughout this paper.
+Since IBCs can consist of multiple $\C$, we perform a BFS for each $\C$ independently.

 The computational tube-radius $r_{\Omega(\S)}$ given by~\eqref{eqn:bandwidth} is an upper bound on the grid points needed in $\Omega(\S)$.
 The {\it stencil set} approach to construct $\Omega(\S)$ given by \citet{Macdonald2008, Macdonald2010} can reduce the number of DOFs by including only the strictly necessary grid points for interpolation and FD stencils.
 It was shown by \citet{Macdonald2008} that the reduction in the number of DOFs is between 6-15\% for $\S$ as the unit sphere.
 We opted for implementation simplicity over using the stencil set approach due to this low reduction in the number of DOFs.